kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 ## View the current validating admission webhook configuration

-You can check whether strict or permissive validation is enabled in your Gloo Edge installation by checking the {{< protobuf name="gloo.solo.io.Settings" display="Settings">}} resource.
+You can check whether strict or permissive validation is enabled in your Gloo Gateway installation by checking the {{< protobuf name="gloo.solo.io.Settings" display="Settings">}} resource.

 1. Get the details of the default settings resource.
    ```sh
    kubectl get settings default -n gloo-system -o yaml
    ```

 2. In your CLI output, find the `spec.gateway.validation.alwaysAccept` setting.
-If set to `true`, permissive mode is enabled in your Gloo Edge setup and invalid Gloo resources are only logged, but not rejected.
+If set to `true`, permissive mode is enabled in your Gloo Gateway setup and invalid Gloo resources are only logged, but not rejected.
 If set to `false`, strict validation mode is enabled and invalid resource configuration is rejected before being applied in the cluster.
 If `allowWarnings=false` is set alongside `alwaysAccept=false`, resources that result in a `Warning` status are also rejected.

 ## Monitor the validation status of Gloo resources

-When Gloo Edge fails to process a resource, the error is reflected in the resource's {{< protobuf name="core.solo.io.Status" display="Status">}}.
+When Gloo Gateway fails to process a resource, the error is reflected in the resource's {{< protobuf name="core.solo.io.Status" display="Status">}}.
 You can run `glooctl check` to easily view any configuration errors on resources that have been admitted to your cluster.

-Additionally, you can configure Gloo Edge to publish metrics that record the configuration status of the resources.
+Additionally, you can configure Gloo Gateway to publish metrics that record the configuration status of the resources.

 In the `observabilityOptions` of the Settings CRD, you can enable status metrics by specifying the resource type and any labels to apply to the metric.
 The following example adds metrics for virtual services and upstreams, which both have labels that include the namespace and name of each individual resource: